okx/KIPs/docs/final/KIP-3.md

 ## 4. Motivation

-OKExChain has a high efficiency asset Exchange processing by Dex module.
+OEC has a high efficiency asset Exchange processing by Dex module.
 However, there are major cases cannot satisfied by Dex itself:

 1. Assets market maker serve as liquidity provider there is a cost for Dex.
 2. Assets orders handle cost a lot compute and storage resources on-chain.

-For more options market maker  can choose to have benefits on OKExChain.
-One can add liquidity on OKExChain to reap the benefits and swap tokens without wait.
+For more options market maker  can choose to have benefits on OEC.
+One can add liquidity on OEC to reap the benefits and swap tokens without wait.
 Many new requirements are imposed for such model:

 1. Listing token should on low fees.
 2. There should be an easy way for users to swap token immediately.
 3. There should generate a pool token for users who add liquidity on it, and keep pool token normal on KIP2 standards.

-The KIP is to conclude above target, the standard infrastructure and procedure proposed to empower the DeFi with OKExChain.
+The KIP is to conclude above target, the standard infrastructure and procedure proposed to empower the DeFi with OEC.

 ## 5. Specification